Sometimes it is possible that the connection to Wi-Fi is disturbed. Read our tips below on how to resolve this.

 Disable your Cellular data network (4G/5G)

-On some phones, when connected to a Wi-Fi network without internet, it will default all requests to your cellular network, causing the Energy meters not to receive your Wi-Fi credentials.
+On some phones, when connected to a Wi-Fi network without internet, it will default all requests to your cellular network, causing the energy meters not to receive your Wi-Fi credentials.

 • iOS: Settings > Cellular > Toggle off